EggMcLegg/KeepFresh/README.md

 - Room Database

 ## Acknowledgements
-- The code is inspired from the provided lecture notes and assignmnets of CMPT 362 at Simon Fraser Universtiy
+- The code is inspired by provided lecture notes and assignments of CMPT 362 at Simon Fraser University
 - Icon images are from FatIcon (https://www.faticons.com/)